 Don’t believe me?
 Let me give you a few examples of how this approach to planning has gone wrong.

-3 Common bookkeeper business problems
+3 Common bookkeeper business planning problems

 Problem #1: Hiring